riven314/alexlauwh314/_posts/2022-06-12-WhenInheritance.md

         return img, target
 ```

-Note that `VisionDataset` also stems from `Dataset` abstract class so any classes inheriting from it also follow the same contract.
+Note that `VisionDataset` stems from `Dataset` abstract class so any inheriting class follows the same contract.

 ## **Scenario 3**
 ---

 The third scenario suitable for inheritance is exception handling.

-You can segregate a more generic error into more specific error with the help of inheritance.
-A child error could handle a specific type of error.
+You can segregate a more generic error into more specific error with the help of inheritance.On one hand, a child error could handle a specific type of error.
 It better helps developers identify the root cause of a failure.
-At the same time, it remains the flexibility to fall back to its generic “parent error”.
+On the other hand, it remains the flexibility to fall back to its generic “parent error”.

-### **Example: `ContentTooShortError` and `URLError`**
+### **✨ Example: `ContentTooShortError` and `URLError`**

-A example I took here is referenced from the builtin [urllib](https://github.com/python/cpython/tree/3.10/Lib/urllib) module.
-It defines a number errors customized to URL handling.
+A example I took here is referenced from the builtin [urllib](https://github.com/python/cpython/tree/3.10/Lib/urllib) library.
+It defines a number of errors customized to URL handling.

-`URLError` indicates more generic failures caused during accessing a URL link.
-Such failure could have many possible reasons — the URL is invalid, the status code from the server response is incomprehensible .. etc. `ContentTooShortError` represents one of the specific failure: the downloaded file from the URL is incomplete, meaning the file size smaller than expected.
+`URLError` indicates a generic failure caused during accessing a URL link.
+Such failure could have many possible causes — invalid URL, incomprehensible status code from the server response... etc. `ContentTooShortError` represents one of the cause: the downloaded file from the URL is incomplete, meaning the file size smaller than expected.

 To reflect such hierarchy, `ContentTooShortError` inherits from `URLError`: